 What can I do for constipation when pregnant?

 Ways to improve constipation during pregnancy include consuming plenty of fluids, eating a high-fiber diet, and maintaining a moderate amount of exercise.
-In addition, you may consider using laxatives approved for use during pregnancy if the above methods do not improve your constipation.
+Talk to your doctor about taking laxatives approved for use during pregnancy if your constipation doesn’t improve.